Top 5 storylines to watch at Michigan football's 2024 spring game

 1. Quarterback competition

-It doesn't matter if it's obvious: There's no singular position on a football field as important as the signal caller, and the best one who has ever played at Michigan just walked out the door.
-J.J.
-McCarthy and is projected as a top-five pick when next week's NFL draft begins in downtown Detroit.
+It doesn't matter if it's obvious: There's no singular position on a football field as important as the signal caller, and the best one who has ever played at Michigan just walked out the door in J.J.
+McCarthy, a projected top-five pick when the 2024 NFL draft begins Thursday in downtown Detroit.

 Currently, there are five players on the roster as options to replace him — Jack Tuttle (seventh-year), Davis Warren (senior), Alex Orji (junior), Jayden Denegal (junior), and Jadyn Davis (freshman) — and by all accounts, it has been a truly open competition.